aphkyle/-/assets/disclaimer.md

 Much thanks to this person, it helped a lot during the development

-the original assets can be found in:
+the original assets is in:

 [https://tilation.itch.io/16x16-small-indoor-tileset](https://tilation.itch.io/16x16-small-indoor-tileset)